Skip to Content

 Requirements

-• A chemical control indicator must be used for verification of all items being sterilized for survival procedures or surgeries.
+• A chemical control indicator must be used for verification of all items being sterilized for survival surgeries.
 Chemical control indicators provide instant notification of failures to reach the required cycle parameters.

 • A chemical control indicator must be present on the outside package of all items being sterilized.
 Most surgical peel pouches have a built-in chemical control indicator.